 - To see the dataset you copied to the study, click the Clinical and Assay Data tab.

 - Scroll down to the "Uncategorized" section to find your copied Luminex dataset on the list.
-Use the pencil icon on the data views web part to recategorize the dataset, or simply click to view the copied data again.
+Click to view the copied data.

 You can also see a similar copied assay dataset displayed in the interactive example study, shown here